signalogic/SigSRF_SDK/mediaTest_readme.md

 ```

 Note that each session typically has one or two "terminations", or endpoints (term1 and term2).
-A session with only term1 can accept and send streaming data with one endpoint, and perform processing on the data required by the endpoint, by the server running mediaTest, or both.
+A session with only term1 can accept and send streaming data with one endpoint, and perform processing on the data required by the endpoint, by the server running mediaMin, or both.
 A session with term1 and term2 can exchange streaming data between endpoints, and perform intermediate processing, such as transcoding, speech recognition, overlaying or adding data to the streams, etc.  The number of sessions defined is limited only by the performance of the platform.

 <a name="SessionConfigDiagram"></a>
 ### Session Endpoint Flow Diagram

 As described Session Configuration above, "remote" IP addr and UDP port values refer to stream source, and "local" values refer to stream destination, where a "stream" is a network socket or pcap.
-Rx traffic (i.e. received by the user application or mediaTest app) should have destination IP addrs matching local IP addrs and source IP addrs matching remote IP addrs.
-Tx traffic (i.e. outgoing, or sent by the user application or mediaTest app) will use local IP addrs for source IP addrs and remote IP addrs for destination IP addrs.
+Rx traffic (i.e. received by the user application or mediaMin reference app) should have destination IP addrs matching local IP addrs and source IP addrs matching remote IP addrs.
+Tx traffic (i.e. outgoing, or sent by the user application or mediaMin app) will use local IP addrs for source IP addrs and remote IP addrs for destination IP addrs.
 Below is a visual explanation:

 ![session config file and pcap terminology -- remote vs. local, src vs. dest](https://github.com/signalogic/SigSRF_SDK/blob/master/images/session_config_pcap_terminology.png?raw=true "session config file and pcap terminology -- remote vs. local, src vs. dest")